bounswe/bounswe2024group2/README.md

 We have created our requirements about our project and it can be seen [here](https://github.com/bounswe/bounswe2024group2/wiki/Requirements).
 Also the project plan, user scenarios and mockups can be accessed from the [wiki page](https://github.com/bounswe/bounswe2024group2/wiki).

+## How to render and create diagrams

+For Use case diagram written in PlantUml, you can refer to below information to render and edit our puml file.
+I will also add a pdf version of the current file.

+To change the use case diagram, you can use a docker image for plantuml server and further add/change features in your localhost.

+To achieve this, run the commands in your terminal :

+docker pull plantuml/plantuml-server:tomcat  (you can use jetty as well as provider)

+docker run -d -p 8080:8080 plantuml/plantuml-server:tomcat (run the image, change the first 8080 whatever port you want to use in local)

+then open in your browser : http://localhost:8080 (or the port you choose)

+You will see the PlantUml server and you can start editing the puml file of ours.